practicalli/spacemacs/docs/spacemacs-basics/vim-style/common-evil.md

 Copy is known as yank in Emacs terminology.

-`y` to yank the currently selected text into the kill-ring, typicaly used with visual select and [motions](speaking-evil.md)
+`y` to yank the currently selected text into the kill-ring, typically used with visual select and [motions](speaking-evil.md)

 `y y` to yank the current line